 Buying a car is often a stressful and confusing process, with salespeople pressuring for the sale while you try to juggle sticker prices and discounts and upgrades in your head.
 Smartphones helped alleviate some of the stress of a visit to the car lot, as you can now quickly search and compare prices.

-But what if you could skip the car lot all together and buy a car online with the same ease as buying toilet paper or a new phone charger?
-It turns out they are more similar than you may realize.
+But what if you could skip the car lot altogether and buy a car online with the same ease as buying toilet paper or a new phone charger?
+It turns out the process is more similar than you may realize.

-Major car chain CarMax only offers a partial buying experience online, while competitor AutoNation has offered an online storefront since 2014.
-But the best of car buying today may not be from the big chains or dealership, though they may be somewhat involved in the process at some point.
+But the best of car buying today may not be from the big chains or dealerships, though they may be somewhat involved in the process at some point.

 Dedicated car-buying websites

-So far, we have looked at some traditional online retailers, auto dealerships, and opportunities to save when buying through traditional channels.
+So far, we have looked at some traditional online retailers, auto dealerships and opportunities to save when buying through traditional channels.
 But there are even more online stores dedicated to car buying.
-Here is a list of some popular options today:

-AutoTempest is unique among the crowd.
-This site is an aggregator of used car listings from sites including eBay, Craigslist, Cars.com, AutoTrader, CarsDirect, and oodle.
+AutoTempest is a unique tool when shopping for a car online.
+This site is an aggregator of used car listings from sites including eBay, TrueCar, Carvana, Hemmings, CarsDirect, and others.
 Think of it like Travelocity or Expedia for used cars.

 Benefits of buying a car online

-This process can be completed in your pajamas from home without ever having to talk to a sleazy used car salesman.
+This process can be completed in your pajamas from home without ever having to talk to a salesperson.
 That is a big benefit anyone can appreciate!